|Phase II||Biomarker/Laboratory analysis, Treatment||Active||18 and over||NCI||NCI-2012-01149|

 - Patients may not be receiving any other investigational agents; any prior investigational products must be stopped at least 14 days (2-week washout) prior to registration

-- Patients may have had chemotherapy, radiotherapy or oral antifungal agents (Ketoconazole, itraconazole, fluconazole) within 3 weeks prior to entering the study or those who have not recovered (e.g. back to baseline or grade 1) from adverse events due to agents administered more than 3 weeks earlier
+- Patients who have had chemotherapy, radiotherapy or oral antifungal agents (Ketoconazole, itraconazole, fluconazole) within 3 weeks prior to entering the study or those who have not recovered (e.g. back to baseline or grade 1) from adverse events due to agents administered more than 3 weeks earlier

 - Patients with history of active seizures are not eligible